G-Spot, Tacos & Iron + Whole-Food Plant-Based Creamy Mint Dressing

 Because of the risks associated with getting too much iron, reaching that iron sweet spot through diet is highly recommended by clued up doctors like Dr. Michael Greger, Dr. Joel Fuhrman and Dr. Neal Barnard. (though, I’m 100% sure that none of them bring up the G-Spot when talking about iron).

 It’s important to know that people who don’t eat meat are not more likely to have iron deficiency anemia than people who do eat meat.
-In fact, healthy plant based eaters get just as much iron as meat eaters – if not more.
+In fact, healthy plant-based eaters get just as much iron as meat eaters – if not more.

 The fact is, it’s entirely possible to eat lots of iron-rich animal-based foods and/or iron-rich plant foods and still be anemic.
 This is often because of a weakened digestive system due to celiac disease, inflammatory bowel disease or other conditions.